-There was a net actuarial experience loss of \$6,048,404 for the year, which means that actual experience was less favorable than expected.
-The largest source of experience loss was lower than expected investment earnings on the actuarial value of assets.
-The return on the actuarial value of assets was 4.1% versus 6.9% expected.
-The return on the market value of assets was 10.3%, but the Plan is phasing in the -14.4% return from fiscal year 2022, which is bringing down the return on the actuarial value of assets.
-In addition, salary increases were higher than expected (10.2% average actual salary increases versus 5.5% expected, on average), there were more retirements than expected (7 actual versus 4 expected), and mortality experience among retirees was lower than than expected mortality (0 deaths were reported during the fiscal year versus 2.6 expected).
+There was a net actuarial experience loss of \$1,598,971 for the year, which means that actual experience was less favorable than expected.
+The largest source of experience loss was salary increases that were higher than expected (11.3% average actual salary increases versus 5.5% expected, on average).
+In addition, there were more retirements than expected (5 actual versus 2 expected), and mortality experience among retirees was lower than the expected mortality (1 death with a continuing beneficiary was reported during the fiscal year versus 2.9 expected).
+Partially offsetting the loss, the return on the actuarial value of assets was 7.8% versus 6.9% expected.
+The return on the market value of assets was 25.0%, but the Plan is phasing in the -14.4% return from fiscal year 2022, which is bringing down the return on the actuarial value of assets.

-The net actuarial loss for the year caused an increase in the annual required employer contribution of 3.22% of covered payroll (or \$448,452).
+The net actuarial loss for the year caused an increase in the annual required employer contribution of 0.76% of covered payroll (or \$118,761).